anynines/a9s-kubernetes-training/website/docs/kubernetes2/module-advanced-pods/20-pod-health.md

     * What do they have to do with determining a Pod's health status?
 * What happens to unhealthy Pods?

-## Pod Restart Policy

-Whenever a Pod fails, e.g. due to a failed probe, the restart policy applies ...

 ## Container Probes